gridcentric/reactor-docs/docs/user-guide.md

   * `password` - The OpenStack password for the cloud this endpoint resides in.
   * `tenant_name` - The OpenStack project for the cloud this endpoint resides in.

-The configuration file is pushed to Reactor using the `reactor update` command:
+The configuration file is pushed to Reactor using the `reactor create` command:

-    reactor update <endpoint name> < <path to config file>
+    reactor create <endpoint name> < <path to config file>

 For example:

-    reactor update www-production < www-production.conf
+    reactor create www-production < www-production.conf

 ### Starting an endpoint